buddydev/bp-activity-plus-reloaded/readme.txt

 Tested up to: 5.3.1
 Stable tag: 1.0.0

-BuddyPress Activity Plus Reloaded allows embedding of oEmbed videos and media as well as external links in your activities.
+Activity Plus Reloaded for BuddyPress allows embedding of oEmbed videos and media as well as external links in your activities.

 == Description ==

-BuddyPress Activity Plus Reloaded gives your social network all the features and ease of Facebook when it comes to uploading and sharing media!
+Activity Plus Reloaded for BuddyPress gives your social network all the features and ease of Facebook when it comes to uploading and sharing media!

 It is a fork of now unmaintained [BuddyPress Activity Plus](https://wordpress.org/support/plugin/buddypress-activity-plus/) The plugin adds 3 new buttons to your BuddyPress activity stream.
 Enabling you to attach photos, videos, and even share web links with everyone on your network!